-- ✓ Detention means keeping or holding back either by force or otherwise; - ✓ Confiscation means to appropriate to the Government account; - ✓ Seizure means to take forcible possession of.
+- Detention means keeping or holding back either by force or otherwise; - Confiscation means to appropriate to the Government account; - ✓ Seizure means to take forcible possession of.

 - (a) If a person contravenes any provision of the Act or Rules while transporting or storing goods during transit, then such goods and the conveyance in which such goods are carried and all the documents relating to such goods and conveyance can be detained or seized.
 The proper officer detaining and seizing the goods and/ or conveyance has to provide proper opportunity to the transporter or such other person to explain his case by issuing a show cause notice to him.
-After hearing the transporter, the officer shall pass an appropriate order. - (b) In case of default, where the owner of the goods comes forward for the payment of tax, penalty will be levied equal to 100% of the amount of tax and in case of exempted goods 2% of the value of goods or ₹ 25,000/- whichever is less.
-The sub-section has two limbs to it - i.
-When the goods are taxable and the owner comes forward to pay the tax and penalty then the amount payable would be equal to:
+After hearing the transporter, the officer shall pass an appropriate order. - (b) In case of default, where the owner of the goods comes forward for the payment of penalty, then penalty to be levied will be equal to 200% of the amount of tax and in case of exempted goods 2% of the value of goods or ₹ 25,000/- whichever is less.
+The subsection has two limbs to it - i.
+When the goods are taxable and the owner comes forward to pay the penalty then the amount of penalty payable would be equal to 200 per cent of the tax.: